 Can I make a photocopy/send a fax?

-Photocopy and Fax services will be available both through curbside appointments and can also be self-mediated during the Express Browsing and Internet Appointments.
-The photocopier is accessible in the patron browsing area.
+Photocopy and Fax services will be available both through curbside appointments and can also be accessed during the Express Browsing and Internet Appointments.
+The photocopier is accessible in the Adult browsing area.
 The photocopier is not accessible during the Children’s Room Browsing Appointments; please ask staff for assistance.

 Copier fees are 10¢ per page for b&w copies; 25¢ per page for color copies.
 Outgoing Fax prices are $1.00 first page, 50¢ per page thereafter.
 Incoming faxes are 50¢ per page.